RobbinGIT/Top-Pizzas/README.md

 Robbin Mwangi Githimbo

 ## Description and Requirements
-This is web application customers order different sizes of pizzas with one or more toppings.
+In this web application customers order different sizes of pizzas with one or more toppings.
+Then there are able to choose wether they want their pizza delivered to their door step or not.

 The following are requirements in order to continue....